Indonesia cancels tsunami alert after strong quake | Malay Mail

 It has been hit by a string of deadly quakes including a devastating 2004 tremor measuring 9.1 magnitude that struck off the coast of Sumatra and triggered a tsunami that killed 220,000 throughout the region, including 168,000 in Indonesia.

-The Boxing Day disaster was the world’s third biggest quake since 1900, and lifted the ocean floor in some places by 15 metres.
+The Boxing Day disaster was the world’s third biggest quake since 1900, and lifted the ocean floor in some places by 15 metres (50 feet).

 Indonesia’s Aceh province was the hardest hit area, but the tsunami affected coastal areas as far away as Africa. — AFP